sheybey/deepfryer/README.md

 ### compiling the application

-The app is compiled using React's normal toolchain.
-The encoder is exposed as a module by symlinking it into node_modules.
-If you are not using the makefile, you can create this symlink manually:
+The app is compiled using React's normal toolchain and does not need to directly reference the encoder during compilation..
+The compiled encoder is served as-is and loaded at runtime as a web worker.

-`cd node_modules && ln -s ../encoder deepfry-encoder`

-Once the encoder is compiled, the webassembly binary needs to be copied to `/public/static/js/` so it can be used at runtime.
-The [Makefile](./Makefile) does both of these things if you want to see the exact steps.
+Once the encoder is compiled, the compiled javascript and webassembly need to be copied to `/public/static/js/` so they can be used at runtime.
+The [Makefile](./Makefile) does this if you want to see the exact steps.

-Once you have compiled the encoder and copied the webassembly binary, you can just use the React build script: `npm run build`
+Once you have compiled the encoder and copied it you can just use the React build script: `npm run build`

 [emscripten]: https://emscripten.org/docs/getting_started/downloads.html